LiveLike/livelike-docs/docs/Platform/concepts/user-profiles/index.md

 ## Identifiers

-Each profile has an ID an an optional _custom ID_.
+Each profile has an ID, and an optional _custom ID_.
 The ID is assigned by LiveLike, but you can assign your own custom IDs.
-If you want to reuse user IDs from your system, store them in [Custom Profile IDs](doc:custom-profile-ids).
+If you want to reuse user IDs from your system, store them in the [Custom Profile IDs](doc:custom-profile-ids).

 ## Authenticating